forgiv/simplejwt/README.md

 ## Requirements

 This package doesn't depend on anything other than the standard go library.
-However, a couple environment variables are required to get it worked.
+However, a couple environment variables are required to get it working.
-- `SECRET` is a random string for generating your hash
+- `JWT_SECRET` is a random string for generating your hash
-- `EXPIRY` is the number of seconds before a token expires
+- `JWT_EXPIRY` is the number of seconds before a token expires
+  - Defaults to 24 hours if environment variable isn't found

 ## Usage